Vector Motors: Vector W8

 In 1989, Wiegert's company, now known as the Vector Aeromotive Corporation, began production of the W8, an evolution of the W2.
 Financial backing came from public stock offerings and various lawsuits including suits against the Goodyear Tire Company (trademark infringement with the Vector brand of tires) and Vantage cigarettes.
 Two W8 prototypes were made, of which only one ran.
 The Vector W8 utilized an automatic Oldsmobile TM425 Transaxle mated to a Twin-Turbo CAN-AM modified Chevrolet small block V8 engine.

 One black W8 was pre-ordered by famous tennis player Andre Agassi.
 Since Vectors were hand built, each required significant time to finish, calibrate and test, but Agassi demanded that the company deliver his W8 before it was ready.
 Vector complied, and company representatives told him that he could display it, but warned him not to drive it until the final work was completed.
 Agassi ignored this advice, and when the vehicle broke down, Wiegert and Vector Aeromotive refunded his US$455,000 purchase price; this resulted in negative publicity despite the circumstances.
 Afterwards, Agassi's W8 was finished and the car was resold.
 A total of 17 Vector W8 cars were built for public sale.
-The Vector W8 appeared in the 1993 film Rising Sun, driven by a Japanese businessman.
+The Vector W8 appeared in the 1993 film Rising Sun, driven by a Japanese businessman's son Eddie Sakamura (played by actor Cary-Hiroyuki Tagawa).